C-essential surfaces in (3-manifold, graph) pairs: Introduction

-\begin{theorem1} Let $M$ be a compact, orientable $3$-manifold containing a properly embedded graph $T$ and let $\Gamma$ be a subgraph of $T$.
-Furthermore assume that $M-T$ is irreducible and no sphere in $M$ intersects $T$ exactly once.
-Let $H$ be a $(T,\Gamma)$-c-weakly reducible Heegaard surface for $(M,T)$.
-Then one of the following holds: \begin{enumerate} \item there is a multiple $\Gamma$-Heegaard splitting $\mc{H}$ for $(M,T,\Gamma)$ so that each thin surface is $T$--essential and each thick surface is $(T,\Gamma)$-c-strongly irreducible in the component of $M - \mc{H}^-$ containing it. \item $H$ contains a generalized stabilization, \item $H$ is a perturbed bridge surface, \item $T$ has a removable path. \end{enumerate} \end{theorem1}
+\begin{maincor} Let $M$ be a compact, orientable $3$-manifold containing a properly embedded graph $T$ and let $\Gamma$ be a subgraph of $T$ disjoint from the vertices of $T - \boundary T$.
+Furthermore, assume that $M-T$ is irreducible and that no sphere in $M$ intersects $T$ exactly once.
+Suppose $K$ is a bridge surface for $(M, T,\Gamma)$ such that no circle or edge component of $\Gamma$ is isotopically core with respect to $K$.
+Then one of the following holds: \begin{itemize} \item there is a multiple $\Gamma$-Heegaard splitting $\mc{H}$ for $(M,T, \Gamma)$ so that each thin surface is $T$--essential and each thick surface is $(T,\Gamma)$-c-strongly irreducible in the component of $M - \mc{H}^-$ containing it.
+Furthermore, $\mc{H}$ is obtained by applying ``untelescoping-like'' operations to $K$. \item $K$ contains a generalized stabilization. \item $K$ is perturbed. \item $K$ has a removable path. \end{itemize} \end{maincor} All of the terms are defined in the next section.

-The proof of this theorem is constructive, i.e., if (2), (3), and (4) do not occur, we give an algorithm to construct a multiple $\Gamma$-bridge splitting satisfying (1).

-In the second part of the paper we give an application of this result to the question of when it is possible to level certain edges in a graph.
-Known results of this nature include the result by Goda, Scharlemann and Thompson that for tunnel number one knots the unknotting tunnel can be levelled \cite{GST}, and the theorem of Scharlemann and Thompson \cite{ST-Levelling}, stating that if $T$ is a trivalent genus 2 Heegaard spine for $S^3$ isotoped to be in thin position with respect to a Heegaard sphere $H$ for $S^3$ then $T$ is in extended bridge position with respect to $H$ and some interior edge of $T$ is a perturbed level edge.
-We show the following partial generalization of the Scharlemann-Thompson result.

-\begin{theorem2} Suppose $H$ is a Heegaard surface for $M$ and $T$ is an irreducible trivalent Heegaard spine for a closed manifold $M$ in minimal bridge position with respect to $H$.
-Then one of the following occurs: \begin{enumerate} \item $H$ is stabilized, meridionally stabilized, or bimeridionally stabilized as a splitting of $(M,T)$. \item $T$ has a perturbed level edge. \item $T$ contains a perturbed level cycle. \item There is an essential meridional surface $F$ in the exterior of $T$ such that $\genus(F) \leq \genus(H)$. \end{enumerate} \end{theorem2}
+In a forthcoming paper we will demonstrate how this result can be used to show that certain edges in a Heegaard spine can be made level with respect to a bridge surface.